awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 }
 ```

-### Grant permissions to the log delivery group using the bucket ACL<a name="grant-log-delivery-permissions-acl"></a>
+### Grant permissions to the log delivery group by using a bucket ACL<a name="grant-log-delivery-permissions-acl"></a>

-While we do not recommend this approach, you can grant permissions to the log delivery group using bucket ACL\.
+While we do not recommend this approach, you can grant permissions to the log delivery group by using a bucket ACL\.
 However, if the target bucket uses the bucket owner enforced setting for Object Ownership, you can't set bucket or object ACLs\.
 You also can't include target grants in your [https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLogging.html](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLogging.html) configuration\.
-You must use a bucket policy to grant access to the logging service principal \(`logging.s3.amazonaws.com`\)\.
+Instead, you must use a bucket policy to grant access to the logging service principal \(`logging.s3.amazonaws.com`\)\.
 For more information, see [Permissions for log delivery](#grant-log-delivery-permissions-general)\.

 In the bucket ACL, the log delivery group is represented by the following URL\.